 - Reporting to the MCC

-LCCs - both streamlined and non-streamlined - must submit the LCC Account Form, completed by the city or town, to the MCC through the online office by October 15 each year.
+LCCs must submit the LCC Account Form, completed by the city or town, to the MCC through Section 1 of the Annual Report in the online office by October 15 each year..

-LCCs - both streamlined and non-streamlined - must submit the annual report to MCC through the LCC Online Office (www.mass-culture.org) by the statewide reporting deadline each year, generally January 15.
-In addition, non-streamlined LCCs must also mail one copy of each application recommended for approval to the MCC by the reporting deadline.
+LCCs must submit the annual report to MCC through the LCC Online Office (www.mass-culture.org) by the statewide reporting deadline each year, generally January 15.

 - Carrying out other necessary administrative functions